 What book marketing techniques have been most effective for you?

 Word of mouth is, by far, the best.
 I temporarily self-published some of my books to get feedback from my beta readers and a few reviews from unbiased readers.
-I received 4.7 out of five star reviews and exceptional comments, although I have since unpublished my works on Amazon and will seek traditional publishing through a professional literary agency.
+I receive 4.5 out of five star reviews typically on Amazon and get exceptional comments, although I will still seek and welcome traditional publishing through a professional literary agency.

 Tell us about your growing-up experience.

 I was born in Portland, Maine in winter with ten-foot snowdrifts blowing about town.
+It scared me so bad I didn’t speak for nine months.
 My dad was a career military man who got transferred about every year or two.
 I went to twenty-four schools before I graduated from high school.
 Quite an interesting education.
 I don’t recommend it for everyone, but I did okay with it.
 Lots of fights upon entering new schools and lots of tears when leaving my new friends behind.